RoyceTheBiker/Haruspex/README.md

 ```

 ##  4. <a name='RunningInAVD'></a>Running In AVD
-AVD does not support BLE hardware but can be used for designing the screen layout.
+AVD does not support BLE hardware but can be used to design the screen layout.

-Android Virtual Device must be setup in Android Studio before running in this way.
+Android Virtual Device must be set up in Android Studio before running in this way.

 ```bash
 npx expo run:android